Chase Liquid Review

 As a Chase product, the Liquid card shares some features that Chase checking account customers enjoy.
 Features such as bill pay and Chase QuickPay.

-Chase bill pay allows you to pay about anyone, including vendors that still require checks.
-Chase QuickPay with Zelle allows person-to-person transfers–whether or not they having a Chase account.
+With bill pay, Chase lets you pay about anyone, including vendors that still require checks.
+Chase QuickPay with Zelle allows person-to-person transfers–whether or not they have a Chase account.

 The Liquid card has straightforward fees.
 Its monthly fee of $4.95 isn’t the cheapest, but it’s a little lower than the average prepaid card.
 And the savings on cash load and ATM withdrawal fees make it a competitive choice to most prepaid cards.